kietoparao/dotfiles-local/manual.md

 ### 3.3.
 Fix fsck bootloader error

 Avoid the following message:

 ```
 The root device is not configured read-write!
 It may be fscked again later!
 Add the "rw" before "root=[...]" line in /boot/grub/grub.cfg in Ubuntu partition
 ```

 Solution: <https://bbs.archlinux.org/viewtopic.php?id=167153>

+In EFI systems, the solution will be a bit different: you need to set the `rw` option in the `/boot/refind-linux.conf`.

 ### 3.4.
 Background image